ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ### Trees

-Operads have been used to model [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree), see:
+[[operad|Operads]] have been used to model [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree), see:

 * [Operads and Phylogenetic Trees](https://golem.ph.utexas.edu/category/2015/12/operads_and_phylogenetic_trees.html)

 ### Axioms for algebras and gradient descent

-A little-disc-operad-inspired formalism was developed to model biological systems and cellular behaviour.
-This formalism considers gradient descent techniques to make certain subsets $A \subseteq \mathbb{R}^{\times n}$ converge towards algebra-like structure.
-These gradient descent techniques use the equations encoding the axioms for algebras as objective functions.
-The resulting sets $A$ can be interpreted as models for specialization of biological functions and entropic mechanisms in living organisms.
+A [[little cubes operad|little-disc-operad-inspired]] formalism was developed to model biological systems and cellular behaviour.
+This formalism considers [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) techniques to make certain subsets $A \subseteq \mathbb{R}^{\times n}$ converge towards [[algebra over an operad|algebra-like structures]].

+More specifically, these gradient descent techniques use the underlying equations of the axioms for algebras as [objective functions](https://en.wikipedia.org/wiki/Loss_function).
+The sets $A$ obtained through these optimizations can be interpreted as models for [specialization of biological functions](https://en.wikipedia.org/wiki/Specialization) and [[entropy|entropic]] mechanisms in living organisms.

 ### References